 Bruce’s memorable festival appearances include the prestigious, Just For Laughs Comedy Festival in both Chicago (2009) and Montreal (2000 /2003/2008), Laffapalooza in Atlanta, GA (1999-2002) and the US Comedy Arts Festival in Aspen (2002).

-When not performing in comedy clubs across the country, Bruce divides his time between his homes in Atlanta and Los Angeles.
+When not performing in comedy clubs across the country, Bruce spends his time at home with his extended family in Atlanta.
 He is also extremely dedicated to his incredible car collection, which includes two Harley Davidson trucks and four Buick muscle cars, among others.